csu-hmc/perturbed-data-paper/README.rst

 - Please edit in new Git branch and submit a Pull Request since we have multiple authors.
 - Wrap text files to 79 characters.
-- No tabs, use spaces for indentation.
+- No tabs, use 2 spaces for indentation.
 - The README is in RestructuredText format.
 See http://docutils.sourceforge.net/docs/user/rst/quickref.html for tips on the syntax.
 - The paper will be written in LaTeX and eventually moved to writelatex.com or Authorea for submission to F1000Research.
-For now we will keep it bare bones without any journal styles.
+For now, we will keep it bare bones without any journal styles.
 - Figures belong in the `figures` directory and the source code used to generate the figures should be in the `src` directory along with any